New York Is Only Manhattan

 - Averted by Driver and Driver: Parallel Lines.
 Driver takes place in New York in the last part of the game and part of the map includes Brooklyn.
 Parallel Lines, on the other hand, includes not only Manhattan, Brooklyn, Queens, and the Bronx (but not Staten Island), but a portion of New Jersey as well.

-- Averted in Grand Theft Auto IV, where every borough except Staten Island and even part of New Jersey (In the form of Alderney), is represented in its Liberty City.
+- In the HD Universe every borough except Staten Island and even part of New Jersey (in the form of Alderney) is represented.

 - In Need for Speed The Run, the final leg of the transcontinental street race takes place in New York, though because the linear style of the game we only see what's between the Holland Tunnel to the harbor where the finish line is.